Calibrating image size

 Correct the bidirectional scanning artifact.

-Average on-screen about 10 or 20 frames to get a nice image.
+Average on-screen about 10 or 20 frames to get a nice image then stop scanning.

 Run